Audition Specifics for Prospective Members, New and Returning

 IMPORTANT: Students are responsible for their own lodging, transportation and meals during the April auditions and the summer camps.
 New member housing with veteran ensemble members may be available for the summer camps, if needed; more details about this will be provided to accepted members following the auditions.

-ATTIRE: If you have not previously been a member of the WVU Color Guard, please wear a solid white t-shirt or tank with black or blue shorts or jazz pants for audition attire.
-If you are a veteran member of the WVU Color Guard, wear your SPIN t-shirts with black or blue shorts or jazz pants with those auditioning for rank leader or assistant rank leader wearing gold t-shirts.
+ATTIRE: Veterans and those who have not previously been a member of the WVU Color Guard, please wear a solid white t-shirt or tank with black or blue shorts or jazz pants for audition attire.
+Those auditioning for rank leader or assistant rank leader wear your SPIN t-shirts with black or blue shorts or jazz pants.
 Everyone should wear jazz shoes if you have them (preferred) or good quality athletic shoes.
-Hair should be secured out of the face (ponytails) and gloves are optional, but highly recommended, especially for the weapon clinic (details to be discussed at auditions).
+Hair should be secured out of the face in a bun, or slick back if you have short hair.
+Gloves are optional, but highly recommended, especially for the weapon clinic (details to be discussed at auditions).

 EXPERIENCE: Some color guard experience is preferred, but there will be opportunities for individuals with less experience to still be part of the ensemble!
 Don't let inexperience prevent you from auditioning!